 After you have decided to get a divorce, you may wonder how to serve divorce papers on your spouse.
 To begin the divorce process, the initial paperwork is called a divorce petition or divorce summons.
 This document outlines all the crucial information about your marriage and the divorce terms, such as child custody, child support, alimony, and division of marital property.
 You must file papers with the right family law court, usually in the county where the filing spouse lives.

 Next, you must serve divorce papers to your spouse in person.
 This allows your spouse to know that divorce papers have been filed at the court to start the divorce process.
 It also lets them of what is being asked for and how much time they have to respond.

 For the divorce process to proceed, the family court judge will need proof that your spouse was served with the divorce petition.
 Filing motions and attempting to serve someone with divorce papers is not only challenging, but it also takes time and emotional energy that you don’t have.
-By having an experienced Colorado Springs divorce attorney handle this difficult legal process, you’ll know it’s being done right.
+By having an experienced divorce attorney in Colorado Springs, CO, handle this difficult legal process, you’ll know it’s being done right.
 The experienced family law attorneys at Brighter Day℠ Law are divorce experts.
 Contact our Colorado Springs law office today at (719) 225-4443 to learn how we can help you.

 What’s the Best Way to Serve Divorce Papers?

 If you have a family law lawyer handling your divorce, he or she will perhaps take care of the service of divorce papers.
 However, if you’re handling the divorce papers yourself, here’s a description of how to serve your spouse with divorce papers, and how to get proof of service:

 Acceptance of Service